Job monitoring

 % sbatch -t 0-01:00 -n 1 --mem 1G -d <jobid> slurm_profiling <jobid>

 <jobid> being the ID of the job you want to profile.
-The html and xml file will be created in your job working directory.
+The files profile_<jobid>.html and profile_<jobid>.xml will be created in your job working directory.